 Kristen pulled her jacket tighter around her shoulders.
 Again, the hanging emergency light went out as soon she walked up the stairs.
 The light down the hall cast shadows from the tree that looked like hands grabbing for her.
 Kristen used her phone to guide her up the stairs so she wouldn’t trip.

 “Uh, yes?”
 Kristen answered.
-Every instinct told her to keep walking but she froze in mid-step.
+Every instinct told her to keep walking, but she froze mid-step.
 What was the harm?
 Maybe the person was going to the same conference and was lost.

 “I’m a grad student here.”
 The awkward man stepped from the shadows.
 “I’ve seen you around and was wondering if you want to go to the beach with me.”